mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 A﻿s we spend the early evening, him and I spoke while warming ourselves by drinking tea and looking out through a little window at the hail falling down on the frozen, with the mountains as the backdrop.

+<﻿hr>

 A﻿t some point he asked "So what is that you do in this new job of yours?
-What is that an Engineering Manager does?"
+What is that an Engineering Manager does?
+What is that you manage?"